 For each country, ASFRs were arranged onto Lexis surfaces with birth year on the horizontal axis and age in years on the vertical axis.
 As Lexis squares rather than triangles or parallelograms were used, these are not true cohort estimates, but are sufficient to illustrate the visualization principles (the R code is available to iterate the approach further).
 ASFRs for each country and year were mapped to colours and shades using a modified version of the Paired colour palette from the RColorBrewer R package (Neuwirth 2014), which is deemed to be accessible to readers with the most common forms of colour vision deficiency (CVD) .
 The R packages Lattice and LatticeExtra were used to produce the visualizations (Sarkar 2008).

 For cohorts where ASFRs were available from age 15 years, Cumulative Cohort Fertility Rates (CCFRs) were produced for each age and cohort year.
 If A(x,y,p) refers to the ASFR in year x, at age y and for country p, then the CCFR for age y can be defined as C(z, y,p) =i=1yA(z+i, i, p) , where z is the simple index of cohort (x-y).
 Within the Lexis surfaces, contours were added across the cohort-age surface where C(z, y, p) reached specific values.
 A thin solid contour indicates C(z, y,p) of 1.50 children/woman and a thick solid contour indicates C(z, y,p) of 2.05 (replacement fertility level).
 These values were selected for their relevance in the comparative cohort fertility literature (e.g.: Myrskylä, Goldstein, and Cheng 2013; Zeman et al. 2018).
-However, it is important to emphasize that a wider range of monotonically-ordered cumulative values can be identified and analysed (see online appendix).
+However, it is important to emphasize that a wider range of monotonically-ordered cumulative values can be identified and analysed; the interactive app allows different numbers and values of threshold values to be selected.Results

-Results

 3.1 Unpacking composite fertility lattice plots: the case of West and East Germany